KodoPengin/GameIndustry-hosts-Template/README.md

-# GameIndustry-hosts-Template
+# GameIndustry-hosts-Templates
-host template to enhance own privacy in games, websites and regulary software
+host templates to enhance own privacy in games, websites and regulary software

 # Readme
 Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days.